About this lesson

 - On the Developer tab click “Stop Recording”

 Running the macro

-- Press Option+Command+R to run the keyboard shortcut
+- Press CTRL+SHIFT+R (or whatever letter you chose) to run the keyboard shortcut

-- Press Option+F8 to run the macro from the macro dialog
+- Press Alt+F8 to run the macro from the macro dialog

-- Go to the Developer tab and choose to Insert a From Control Button on the worksheet (it will prompt you to connect a macro to it.)
-You can then click the button to run the macro.
+- Go to the Developer tab and choose to Insert a Form Control Button on the worksheet (it will prompt you to connect a macro to it).
+You can then click the button to run the macro

 Lesson notes are only available for subscribers.